emilyriederer/website/content/post/duckdb-carolina/index.md

 Due to the decoupling of storage and compute, ongoing data management is nearly trivial.
 With this "infrastructure" set-up, analysts would need only to selectively redownload any changed datasets (in my project, using the `extract-.*.py` scripts as needed) to allow their queries to pull in the latest data.

+Big picture, that means that (after initial set-up) an analyst would have no more overhead "managing their database" than they would with a "typical" CSV-driven workflow.
 Specifically for this project, the early votes data is the only dataset that changes frequently.
 For ease-of-use, it could even be left in CSV format to make the download process even easier for any users.

 ## Data access patterns